apache/arrow/docs/source/java/install.rst

 Steps involved to install to local Maven repository using GitHub Raw Repository:

-1. Is needed to add GitHub Raw Repository to the Maven/Gradle project:
+1. Is needed to add GitHub Raw Repository to the Maven/Gradle project.
+For Maven pom.xml is needed to add repositories tag.

 .. code-block:: xml